usiraj/riserobotdb/models/Readme.md

-This Folder cantains *.dae meshes of objects
+This Folder cantains *.dae / *.stl meshes of objects
+- objects : meshes of general objects.
+- robots : meshes of robots in their respective folders.
+- sensors : meshes of sensors in their respective folders.